-Generously funded by the UJA Federation of New York, the Melton Neighborhood Pop-Up is a project that promotes immersive pluralistic Jewish learning to new community audiences of middle-aged adults in Long Island and Brooklyn.
+Generously funded by the UJA Federation of New York, the Melton Neighborhood Pop-Up is a project that promotes immersive pluralistic Jewish learning to new community audiences of adults in Long Island and Brooklyn.
 In partnership with local organizers, our aim is for this initiative to grow and sustain this kind of learning beyond the Pop-Up period.

 Melton Neighborhood Pop-Ups introduce communities to Melton learning through two introductory 4-session courses.
 By developing relationships with local institutions, selecting and training local faculty, and “popping up” with Melton’s 4 session courses, Modern Living: Maintaining Balance and We are What We Remember, communities are introduced to the richness of a Melton experience.

 Features of Melton Neighborhood Pop-Ups:

 - Providing your constituents with a multi-session experience that builds community

 - Serving your congregants and/ or attracting participants from the wider community, to inspire greater relationship building

 - Creating partnerships with other local institutions, potentially across denominations